HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 8. Save the /opt/HCL/wp_profile/PortalServer/deployed/archive directory files to an external or shared drive, for later use when importing to the target environment.

-9. If you are using PZN rules, export the PZN rules using the Personalization Administration Portlet functions and save the generated Workspace.nodes file to an external or shared drive, for later use when importing to the target environment:
+9. If you are using PZN rules, export the PZN rules using the Personalization Administration Portlet functions and save the generated Workspace.nodes file to an external or shared drive, for later use when importing to the target environment.

     1. Log in to the HCL Portal Home Page.
     2. Navigate to **Personalization > Business Rules* > Extra Actions > Export**.